Leah Thomas / Craig Mastantuono

-As Wisconsin weather comes into its glory, we at Mastantuono & Coffee like to take a moment to remind everyone to exercise good judgment.
-But in case you end up pulled over after having a few, we want to remind everyone of their rights.
-Whether you had a close call this year, are currently facing a DUI or OWI charge, or are planning to go out and enjoy a party or two, allow us to offer some free legal insight before making your next move.
+As Wisconsin weather comes into its glory, we at Mastantuono & Coffee would like to take a moment to remind everyone to exercise good judgment - don't drink and drive.
+But in case you end up pulled over after having a few, we also want to remind everyone of their rights.
+Whether you had a close call this year, are currently facing an OWI or DUI charge, or are planning to go out and enjoy a party or two, feel free to call Mastantuono & Coffee with any questions, and allow us to offer some insight here before making your next move.

-What's the difference between DUI and OWI anyway?
+What's the difference between an OWI and a DUI anyway?

 This is a very common question, but the answer isn’t all that exciting: OWIs and DUIs are essentially the same charge with different names.
-Wisconsin uses the term “OWI” (operating while intoxicated), whereas Illinois uses the more commonly recognized “DUI” (driving while intoxicated).
+Wisconsin uses the term “OWI” (operating while intoxicated), whereas Illinois uses the more commonly recognized “DUI” (driving under the influence).

-No matter which term you use, the terminology isn’t half as important as what a DUI/OWI charge could impact in your life.
-Left unchecked, a DUI/OWI charge could lead to one or several of the following penalties (assuming this is your first offense):
+No matter which term you use, the terminology isn’t half as important as what a OWI/DUI charge could impact in your life.
+Left unchecked, an OWI/DUI charge in Wisconsin could lead to the following penalties (assuming this is your first offense):

 - $150-$300 in fines, plus all of the mandatory fees and surcharges, which send the total well over $800